lf-energy/tac/process/start_project.md

 ## What makes a good project to host at the {{ site.foundation_name }}?

-Open-source projects hosted at {{ site.foundation_name }} are ones that benefit the energy industry.
+Open-source projects hosted at {{ site.foundation_name }} are ones that benefit the {{ site.foundation_benefits }}.
 Successful projects bring diverse organizations and participants together; our experiences at the Linux Foundation and in open source tell us that a diverse community drives greater outcomes and innovation.
 As a vendor-neutral entity, {{ site.foundation_name }} creates that level playing field to drive leveraged, open collaboration.

 In evaluating projects to be hosted at the {{ site.foundation_name }}, the TAC generally has these considerations when evaluating a project.

-- Does the project address a common problem in the energy industry that is not solved by other efforts?
+- Does the project address a common problem in the {{ site.foundation_benefits }} that is not solved by other efforts?
-- Does the project have broad adoption across PSOs, DSOs, TSOs, and/or other related organizations in the energy industry, or is there a clear path to that adoption?
+- Does the project have broad adoption across PSOs, DSOs, TSOs, and/or other related organizations in the {{ site.foundation_benefits }}, or is there a clear path to that adoption?
 - Will the project have the potential to gain alignment and participation amongst multiple constituents, including software vendors, end-users, and other related organizations, to participate as contributors and maintainers?
 - Is the project's leadership best positioned and capable of growing the project?
 - For a project proposed at the [Incubation Stage] or a project proposed at [Sandbox Stage] that would grow into an [Incubation Stage] project, could the TAC invest in helping it succeed?